 If the insurance company is contacting me, should I speak with them?

 No. It is never a good idea to contact a Workers’ Compensation insurance company.
 The reason for that is that the insurance company may try to trick you into signing paperwork, which can result in you forever waiving rights to which you are entitled.
 They frequently will send an injured victim forms to sign.
 By signing those forms, you may be completely limiting the rights to which you are entitled under Massachusetts Workers’ Compensation law.

 Workers’ Compensation law in Massachusetts covers any and all injuries that arise at the workplace during the course and scope of employment.
 These injuries can be physical, emotional, or mental injuries.
 As long as there is a causal connection between the workplace and the occurrence of the injury and that the injury arose during the course and scope of one’s employment, then a viable Workers’ Compensation claim may be pursued.

-If you or anyone you know needs the assistance of a Boston Workers’ Compensation attorney, please contact today the Law Office of Christopher Earley at 617-338-7400 for your free, no-obligation consultation.
+If you or anyone you know needs the assistance of a Boston Workers’ Compensation attorney, please contact today the Earley Law Group Injury Lawyers at 617-444-7777 for your free, no-obligation consultation.
 Additionally, be sure to request your free copy of our book entitled, The Truth About Massachusetts Workers’ Compensation Accidents.
 This book was written to help you, the injured victim, make the best possible decision for your claim.